What Is Proprioception?

 They’ll then examine you and do proprioception tests.
 These include:

 TTDPM Test.
-This test is used on different joints throughout your body.
+The threshold to detect passive motion is a test is used on different joints throughout your body.
 Your doctor uses a machine that moves one of your limbs in a particular direction at different speeds while you’re blindfolded.
 You report which direction you think the movement was.

 JPR Test.
-Similar to the TTDPM test, this test involves a machine and blindfold.
+Similar to the TTDPM test, the joint position recognition test involves a machine and blindfold.
 While you’re blindfolded, the machine moves one of your joints in a certain direction.
 Then, the joint is returned to its initial position.
 You’ll try to reenact the motion on your own.

 Thumb Finding Test.
 The doctor moves your hand in a certain position.
 With your eyes shut, you touch the thumb of one hand with your other forefinger and thumb.